UCREL/HEC/examples/hints_tools_for_python_monitoring/scalene_example/README.md

 ## To run on the HEC:

 1. Transfer this directory to your home directory on the HEC: `scp -r ../scalene_example/ username@wayland.hec.lancaster.ac.uk:./`
-2. Create the conda environment with the relevant python dependencies and download the SpaCy English model.
+2. Create the Conda environment with the relevant python dependencies and download the SpaCy English model.
 This can be done by submitting the [./install.com](./install.com) job e.g. `qsub install.com`.
-This will create the conda environment at `$global_scratch/py3.8-scalene`
+This will create the Conda environment at `$global_storage/conda_environments/py3.8-scalene`
 3. We can now run the [./scalene.sh](./scalene.sh) by submitting the following job `qsub scalene.com`
 4. You should be able to view the outputs from `scalene` in the `scalene_output` directory e.g. to see the output from batch size 50 without the `reduced-profile`: `cat ./scalene_output/scalene_50.txt`
 5. To get the scalene profile outputs into the current directory from the HEC, assuming you are in this directory on your own computer: `scp -r username@wayland.hec.lancaster.ac.uk:./scalene_example/scalene_output .`